misterzik/Angular-Bootstrap-SimpleSlider/README.md

-# AngularJS + Health Api BoilerPlate
+# AngularJS + Health Api + CSS Basic BoilerPlate

-Lightweight boilerplate with a taste of AngularJS 1.X, Javascript, HTML5, and CSS3.
+Lightweight api connectivity to showcase the usage of HTTP connection and for-loop, to minify code of carousel...

 ### Preview
 Index Page